intendedsideeffects/BlueBerry-Winery/README.md

 [Link to Presentation](https://www.canva.com/design/DAGXasE1rlE/A5tKNR9OIkA74jmUST5V6A/view?utm_content=DAGXasE1rlE&utm_campaign=designshare&utm_medium=link&utm_source=editor)

-An analysis of a Vinho Verde wine dataset, investigating the correlation between physicochemical properties and wine quality.
-This study leverages machine learning techniques to predict the quality of Vinho Verde wine based on its key physicochemical attributes.
+This analysis explores a Vinho Verde wine dataset, examining how different physicochemical properties, such as acidity and alcohol content, relate to the wine's quality.
+By using machine learning techniques, we aim to predict the quality of Vinho Verde wine based on these key attributes.
+The presentation is designed for a non-technical audience.